-Duplicate Content: 7 Ways to Get Rid of It
+Duplicate Content: How to Get Rid of It

 Often times in SEO discussion communities you come across questions from webmasters asking, ‘If I do XYZ, will it cause a duplicate content penalty?’
 The common misconception, ever since Google released its Panda update, is that a duplicate content penalty exists and you risk having your site removed from Google’s index if you have the same content on different pages of your site.
 At some point during your website’s content creation you might have thought about duplicate content; using the same images multiple times across the site or, if it is an e-commerce site, worrying about category pages appearing in more than one URL with the same product and description, or about your articles being syndicated word-for-word on other sites.
 So, how much and what do you really need to worry about in terms of duplicate content?
 Let’s start with the basics.